weahead/react-customizable-modal/README.md

 `import {useAriaHide} from '@weahead/react-customizable-modal'`

-sets the `aria-hidden` attribute on the element with the id passed in and removes is when the component that uses this hook is unmounted
+sets the `aria-hidden` attribute on the element with the id passed in and removes it when the component that uses this hook is unmounted

 ```jsx
 useAriaHide(id); //often `id` would be 'root'